 | CySA+ mentions | Analyst-depth context when postings ask for detection or response. | Mentioned in the qualitative network-security sample; verify current official facts before paying. |

-A stronger answer says how study became evidence: a packet-flow sketch, firewall review, vulnerability-scan summary, lab note, or incident handoff.
+A stronger answer says how study became evidence: a sample-flow sketch, firewall review, vulnerability-scan summary, lab note, or incident handoff.

 AI changes both practice and the work